nikitaborisov/rug/README.md

     [*num-traits* crate] and the [*num-integer* crate].
 (The plan is to promote this to an optional feature once the [*num-traits* crate] and the [*num-integer* crate] reach version 1.0.0.)
  2. `num-complex`, disabled by default.
-This adds explicit conversipon methods to and from complex floats as provided by the [*num-complex* crate].
+This adds conversion methods to and from complex floats as provided by the [*num-complex* crate].
 (The plan is to promote this to an optional feature once the [*num-complex* crate] reaces version 1.0.0.)
  3. `nightly-float`, disabled by default.
 This requires the nightly compiler, and implements some operations with the experimental [`f16`] and [`f128`] primitives.
 (The plan is to always implement the operations and remove this